rizkyhaksono/Struktur-Data-Demo/README.md

 -   Java 8 or higher
 -   Python 3.8 or higher
 -   Git 2.25.1 or higher
+-   Gradle 6.8.3 or higher
--   IDE (IntelliJ IDEA, PyCharm, Vs Code, etc.)
+-   IDE (IntelliJ IDEA, VSCode, etc.)

 ### Installing

 1. Clone this repository
 2. Open the project in your IDE
 3. Run the project
+4. Choose the module you want to run

 ## Folder Structure